tanguyl/mblas/README.md

 ### BLAS implementation for Erlang, targeted for the GRISP platform.

-The goal is to obtain large Matrix*Matrix operations, coded in erlang, and relying on NIF Vector*Vector operations.
+The goal is to obtain large Matrix multiplication operations, coded in erlang, and relying on NIF Vector operations.
-The Erlang/NIF interactions shold allow other processus to execute while the matrices computations are running.
+The Erlang/NIF interactions should allow other processus to execute while the matrices computations are running.

+##Early stage
-##Early stage: experimentations, nothing really usable now!
+At this point, I'm just experimenting: nothing is really usable now!

 ##Current API